Why the Crimes?

 I gave myself to Manson's delusional beliefs, becoming a true believer.
 Finally, I became willing to die for him, yielding my life as a sacrifice.
 I succumbed to his natural charisma, having no identity left of my own.
 I chose martyrdom behavior, giving my life for foolish beliefs.

 The knowledge of God's love and acceptance was lacking in the core of my heart, causing this weakness.
-4 My codependency coupled with Manson's madness was the catalyst to the murders, but my reckless choices brought them to pass.
+4 My codependency coupled with Manson's own rejection issues were the catalyst to the murders, but my reckless choices brought them to pass.
 Manson simply manipulated my weaknesses.

 My Willful Drug Use...